 If you need a sad reminder that cubicles are soul-crushing ways to divide an office, here’s a story of a LA County employee that died at hers, but wasn’t found for an entire day.
-I take this as more an indictment of the inactivity of government work than the dehumanization of cubicles in the workforce.
-With respect to the deceased: as a resident of LA, I can understand how...

 In his State of the Union address last month, President Obama declared that “we have to confront the fact that our government spends more than it takes in.
 That is not sustainable.”
 He was right then, and unfortunately, he’s still right: The budget proposal his administration is releasing today wouldn’t do much to change the facts about our country’s dismal fiscal future.

 Those countries with greater economic liberty and private property rights tend also to have stronger protections of human rights.
 And as an important side benefit of that greater economic liberty and human rights protections, their people are wealthier.
 We need to persuade our fellow man around the globe that liberty is a necessary ingredient for prosperity.